graphcore/examples/README.md

     * (Preview) Multimodel: ruDalle
     * Speech: FastSpeech2
     * Vision: ResNeXt inference
-* Moved the contents of the [Graphcore/tutorials](https://github.com/graphcore/tutorials) repository into this repository (PopART tutorials have also been removed)
+* Moved the contents of the [`Graphcore/tutorials`](https://github.com/graphcore/tutorials) repository into this repository (PopART tutorials have also been removed)
 </details>

 <details>
 <summary>Dec 2022</summary>
 <br>

-*  Added this model below to reference models
+*  Added the following models:
     *  GNN: TGN (PyTorch)
 *  Deprecating all PopART applications.
 Support will be removed in the next release.
 *  Removed all TensorFlow 1 applications.